0K4T3/misc/README.md

 # misc
-This is the repository for storing miscellaneous codes such as experiment, PoC and learn something.
+This is the repository where stores miscellaneous code for experiments, PoC, learning, etc.